ClickCease

 • That the injuries suffered by the patient left them with damages or losses.

-Bisnar Chase has been winning cases for more than four decades, and our skilled medical malpractice lawyers have years of experience.
+Bisnar Chase has been winning cases for over four decades, and our skilled medical malpractice lawyers have years of experience.
 They will work tirelessly to build the strongest possible case for you to secure the compensation you deserve.

 Medical malpractice statute of limitations in California